-is one of 43 International Geographical Union (IGU) commissions
+is one of 47 International Geographical Union (IGU) commissions.

 The mission of the Commission is to research marginality and the processes of marginalization from different perspectives and with a geographical basis.
-The main focus is to better understand multiscalar relations between the globalization process and how marginality evolves at the local and regional levels.
+The main focus is to better understand multi scalar relations between the globalization process and how geographical marginality evolves at the local and regional levels.
 Moreover, we seek to improve our understanding of local and regional responses to different forms of marginality and marginalization processes.

 This book focuses on the interrelations between nature and humans, in particular on those segments of societies that have been left behind (marginal groups).
 Nature is both the friend of humans and their adversary, depending on the way people treat and use it.
 Consequently, the book adopts a wide perspective of marginality: nature that has been marginalized by man (ecological marginality), but also social groups marginalized by politics, economic interests, and value judgements imbedded in culture.
 Many chapters deal specifically with issues in Nepal, but along with the other chapters with case studies from Southeast Asia and other regions, they demonstrate that the major man-nature problems are the same everywhere and can only be solved by constructive politics through clear regulations, convincing actions and general acceptance.